-The Lone Tree Community Wellness Center, located on the town’s main thoroughfare, will serve as a gathering place for this town of 1,400 people, not unlike the elm tree for which it is named.
+The Lone Tree Community Wellness Center, located on the town’s main thoroughfare, serves as a gathering place for this town of 1,400 people, not unlike the elm tree for which it is named.
 As a valuable community resource, the building deepens residents’ roots and encourages the town’s growth.

 The project originated with the Lone Tree Community School District’s need for a wrestling room and full-sized gym.
 The wrestling team operated from a poorly-insulated metal building while the basketball team squeezed into an undersized space next door.
 Neumann Monson had designed school additions for the District twice in the past, so this project continued a well-established relationship.